Join us for a special showing of 'Renaissance Gyal', followed by a dance tutorial led by film choreographer, Lauren Horn.

 Renaissance Gyal is a choreographic work, set on a cast of Black women, that explores the ways in which Black women have set a precedent for culture in America, while simultaneously being erased.
 Inspired by the renaissance, this piece frames Black creativity in movement, music, art and style as a continuous cultural boom deserving of both deference and celebration.
 At each turning point Renaissance Gyal reflects how American Blackness is a melting pot of many different cultures that unite under the term of Blackness.
 Through each movement, song, dance and chant it tells the stories of those of Afro-Caribbean, Afro-Latinx, Afro-American and African heritage who have come to live in America.

 The Albany Branch Library endeavors daily to maintain its role as one of Albany Avenue’s most vital resources.
-The Albany Branch was established in 1926.
-It was first located in the Northwest School and then in rented quarters at 1239 Albany Avenue.
+Library service in Hartford’s North End began in 1909, when a branch library was first established inside the Northwest School.
+It then moved to rented quarters at 1239 Albany Avenue.
 The branch’s present location at 1250 Albany Avenue opened in February 1950 in a building designed by H. Sage Goodwin.
 In 2011 a new 8,000 square foot facility on the corner of Albany and Blue Hills Avenues replaced the sixty-one-year-old structure.

 LOCATIONS & HOURS